billyen33/SolarStippleLight/README.md

 - Sharp X-Acto blades to cut copper tape
 - Tweezers
 - Soldering iron and solder
-- M2.5 and M3 screwdrivers (or equivalent if using a different fastener from the one above)
+- M2.5 and M3 screwdrivers (or equivalent if using different fasteners from the one above)
 - Electronics/Kapton tape (optional but recommended)

 _Recommended but not essential:_ flux and a microscope